awslabs/aws-glue-schema-registry/native-schema-registry/README.md

 ## Build command for multi-lang GSR
 mvn install -P native-image
 Note: If you get any issues due to JAVA_HOME not found, just set it to graalvm java 17 installation path.
+Note: For musl based alpine images, please use the script `./build/musl/build-musl.sh`

 Usually, the process is as follows: